capuccino26/MacroTrends-Scraping/README.md

 [Repository](https://github.com/capuccino26/Finance)

 ## Pre-Requisites
-The script uses Firefox as the webdriver, you need to have geckodriver.exe in the path, its already included in the repository but you can download the lastest version from [GeckoDriver](https://github.com/mozilla/geckodriver/releases)
+The script uses Chrome as the webdriver, you need to have chromedriver.exe in the path, you can download the lastest version from [ChromeDriver]([https://github.com/mozilla/geckodriver/releases](https://chromedriver.chromium.org/downloads))

 ## How-to
 * User insert the tickers separated by comma when asked and send;